6 min readStart hereCase study

 Stage 2PostgreSQL + EF Core OLTP; warehouse for enrichment only~200–300ms

 Interactive UI operations — list views, keyed lookups, validation saves — were backed by a warehouse used as an OLTP store.
-This post walks through measurement, the two migrations, and what we refused to optimize.
+Below: how I measured it, the two migrations, and what I refused to optimize.

 #Symptoms: tail latency, not averages

-Internal users filed tickets on paths that should feel instant.
-Mean latency looked acceptable on cached routes; p95/p99 sat at 21–30s on write-heavy and full-list reads.
+Tickets piled up on paths that should feel instant.
+Means on cached routes looked fine; p95/p99 sat at 21–30s on write-heavy and full-list reads.

 Root causes after instrumentation: